ronbuttermore/readme-generator/README.md

 ## License

-This project is covered under the GNU General Public License v3.0
+This project is covered under the Apache License 2.0

 ## Questions

-Visit my GitHub page at https://github.com/asef.
+Visit my GitHub page at https://github.com/aef.
 Please direct any additional questions to aef